-Prolonged teeth grinding can also damage the function and health of the jaw joint and facial muscles.
-A common underlying cause of Temporomandibular Joint Disorders (TMD & TMJ), teeth grinding puts added tension on the facial muscles and can permanently damage the delicate jaw joint.
+Teeth grinding is a common problem for many people.
+For most, it occurs during the night while they are sleeping.
+In addition to damaging teeth, prolonged teeth grinding can damage the function and health of the jaw joint and facial muscles.
+A common underlying cause of Temporomandibular Joint Disorders (TMD & TMJ) is teeth grinding.
+This condition puts added tension on the facial muscles and can permanently damage the delicate jaw joint.

 TMD is a chronic pain disorder that is caused by the misalignment or malfunction of the temporomandibular joint.
 The TMJ is the joint that holds the jaw to the base of the skull.
 This essential and delicate joint can easily be damaged in patients with bruxism.

 Preventing Teeth Grinding, Restoring Comfort